AnujaK/AnswerReader/README.md

 * Become a Power User: Everything that you can do on Quora plus ease and multi-column view.

+## Load AnswerReader App

+Click on Chrome settings icon  and choose Tools > Extensions.

+Make sure the Developer mode checkbox has been selected.

+Click the Load unpacked extension button, navigate to AnswerReader folder and click OK.

+Once you've loaded the app, open a New Tab page and click on the AnswerReader icon.

 ## Getting started

 1. After downloading and launching the app, login to Quora.